-The Company believes that the net proceeds from the Offering, together with its existing cash and available capital lease financing (subject to the limitations contained in the Indenture) will be sufficient to fund the Company's operating losses, debt service requirements, capital expenditures (including the development of the Network as currently contemplated) and other cash needs for its operations until such time as the Company begins to generate positive cash flow; however, this is a forward-looking statement and there can be no assurance in this regard.
-There can be no assurance that the Company will be able to obtain capital lease financing on commercially reasonable terms, if at all.
+The Company believes that the net proceeds from the Offering, together with its existing cash and available capital lease financing (subject to the limitations contained in the Indenture) will be sufficient to fund the Company's operating losses, debt service requirements, capital expenditures (including the development of the Network as currently contemplated) and other cash needs for its operations for approximately 18 to 24 months.
+If the Company enters into the Senior Credit Facility, the Company believes it would have sufficient funding to cover planned expansion of the Network and operating losses until such time as the Company begins to generate operating income; however, this is a forward-looking statement and there can be no assurance in this regard.
+There can be no assurance that the Company will obtain the Senior Credit Facility on the terms set forth in the Commitment Letter, if at all.
+See "Description of Senior Credit Commitment."
+Furthermore, there can be no assurance that the Company will be able to obtain a substitute credit facility or capital lease financing on commercially reasonable terms, if at all.
 Moreover, the Company may need to raise additional cash depending on the development of the Network and the level of the Company's operations and its operating cash flow.
-See "Risk Factors--Historical and Future Operating Losses; Negative EBITDA; and Net Losses."